 Innovation and technology are evolving at a rapid rate and even everyday tools that we have relied on for so long are getting an upgrade, which means that the next time you pick up a cordless power tool there is good chance you notice some exciting new features.

 Here is look at how cordless technology has had an impact on power tools.
-There’s an insight on battery technology, why going brushless is a big leap forward, plus wireless charging and even gyroscopic tools to get your head around.
+There’s an insight on battery power tools technology, why going brushless is a big leap forward, plus wireless charging and even gyroscopic tools to get your head around.

 Resetting the bar